hero media

 Prime viewing opportunities of these adorable birds are now possible thanks to a new elevated viewing platform.

-We’d argue the best thing to do in Melbourne is go penguin spotting.
-Every evening rain, hail or shine you can spot adorable little penguins on the shores of this coastal suburb one of the only places in the world where you can see penguins in their natural habitat, so close to a major city.
-And now, you can view the little penguins for free from the newly upgraded Penguin Viewing Experience
+We’d argue the best (and cutest) thing to do in Melbourne is go penguin spotting.
+No matter the weather, you can spot adorable little penguins every night on the shores of this coastal suburb, and now, you can view their playful selves for free from the newly upgraded Penguin Viewing Experience

 a little penguin on the rocks at St Kilda